rajatguptakgp/covid19india_symptomchecker/README.md

 ## Requirements
-Since the program makes use of GeoPy and Googletrans, it is necessary to install them.<br /> Run the command `pip install -r requirements.txt` after making the covid19-checker folder working directory.
+Since the program makes use of GeoPy and Googletrans, it is necessary to install them.<br /> Run the command `pip install -r requirements.txt` after making the covid19-checker folder working directory.<br />

-Since the program involves usage of fonts which are not available in command line, it requires an IPython interface.
+IMPORTANT:  The program involves usage of fonts which are not available in command line, it requires an IPython interface.

 ## Usage
 1. Open an IPython Kernel (in Jupyter Notebook or otherwise)